cwinslowdodge/word_search_kata/README.md

 # word_search_kata
 Word search kata for Pillar Technology

-This program was created using Python2.7
+This program was created using Python 2.7

 To run the program from command line:

 1. Clone git repository
 2. cd into where the directory was created
-3. run command ----> python word_search.py
+3. run command ----> python word_search.py puzzle0.txt
+Note: puzzle0.txt can be replaced with any word search text file that follows the given format

 To run the tests created for program: